 We do expect Swift to get an Album of the Year nod, unless the Academy decides that she’d be a shoo-in for another win, in which case they may want to keep her out to give the other nominees a chance.

 As for Record of the Year, Maren Morris will be eligible for “The Bones,” even though it feels like that song came out at least a year ago.
-The Weeknd’s “Blinding Lights” is a strong contender.
+The Weeknd’s “Blinding Lights” is another strong contender.

 Roddy Ricch’s “The Box” was perhaps the biggest hip-hop hit of the year, and then he followed that up with the DaBaby collab “RockStar.”
 Given how the Grammys are constantly criticized for not recognizing rap acts in main categories, it would be hard to imagine them not nominating one or both of those massive hits.
 Doja Cat’s “Say So” also became a sleeper hit and has better than 50/50 odds of getting a nod here.